JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 #nmap -sP 192.168.1.1/24 | grep "scan"
 ```

-But also the ones via tailscale, even if they are outside your home network:
+But also the ones **via tailscale**, even if they are outside your home network:

 ```sh
 sudo tailscale status | grep -v "offline"